Gender of connectors and fasteners: Safety

 Electrical power outlets are female for safety.

 In electrical connections where voltage or current is sufficient to cause injury, the part permanently connected to the power source is invariably female, with concealed contacts, to prevent inadvertent touching of live conductors by people or animals, or by conductive items that may cause a short circuit.
 A male plug, with fully exposed protruding contacts, is installed on the cord of (or directly onto) the device receiving the power.
-Devices that need to be robust against mechanical damage may use a special male IEC 60320 C14 connector (see the gallery above), which is recessed below the surface of a mounting panel, providing the desired physical protection while conforming to safety regulations.
+Devices that need to both prevent users from touching live conductors and protect against damage may use recessed male connectors, such as an IEC 60320 C14 (see the gallery above).

 In the case of consumer-level AC power, connector gender is used to implicitly enforce safe use of power connectors.
 Because of this consideration, it is illegal under electrical code to make or use any gender changers to connect AC line power to consumer-level equipment.